-It is a policy of the Board of Trustees for the San Bernardino Community College District to protect members of the entire college community and the property of Crafton Hills College.
+It is a policy of the Board of Trustees for the San Bernardino It is a policy of the Board of Trustees for the San Bernardino Community College District to protect members of the entire college community and the property of Crafton Hills College.
 In accordance with this policy, the District maintains a Police Department 24 hours a day, 7 days a week.
-The officers are sworn and duly Commissioned Police Officers of the State of California as defined in section 830.32 of the Penal Code and 72330 of the California Education Code and authority extends to anywhere within the state.
+The officers are sworn and duly Commissioned Police Officers of the State of California as defined in section 830.32 of the Penal Code and California as defined in section 830.32 of the Penal Code and 72330 of the California Education Code and authority extends

+To anywhere within the state.

 FOR NON-EMERGENCIES: Contact the San Bernardino Community College District Police Department Office at (909) 389-3276.
 Our business office is located in the Lab Administration Building Communication Center Room 153 on the Crafton Hills Campus.
-Call this number to locate and/or turn in lost articles or to relay concerns for personal safety along with parking rules and regulations.
+Call this number to locate and/or turn in lost articles or to relay concerns for personal safety along with parking rules and regulations. and regulations.